ausaccessfed/aaf-gumboot/README.md

 # AAF Gumboot
-Subjects, APISubjects, Roles, Permissions, Access Control, RESTful APIs, the endless stream of possible Gems.
+Subjects, APISubjects, Roles, Permissions, Access Control, RESTful APIs, Events and the endless stream of possible Gems.

 Gumboot sloshes through these **muddy** topics for AAF applications but leaves the actual hard work upto developers because Gumboots do nothing on their own.